ad1v7/PumHa/README.rst

 *****
 PumHa package simulates the population dynamics of hares and pumas in a user-specified landscape.
 The population densities depend on a number of parameters, such as birth, death and diffucion rates, also on a rate at which pumas eat hares.
 For more in-depth mathematical formualtion, see PumaPopulation and HarePopulation classes in the pumha.pop module.

 PumHa is written in Python and it is compatible with any version of Phython 2.7 or higher.
-Provided the package is correctly installed, it can be run in variety of operating systems (see `System compatibility and requirements`_).
+Provided the package is correctly installed, it can be run in variety of operating systems (see `System compatibility and requirements`_ for a list of operating systems in which the package has been tested).
 The code complies with the `PEP 257`_ and `PEP 8`_ conventions.
 PumHa package was developed using `GitHub`_ revision control mechanism and the tests were created using Python's `unittest`_ framework.

 .. _PEP 257: https://www.python.org/dev/peps/pep-0257/
 .. _PEP 8: https://www.python.org/dev/peps/pep-0008/